poweic/Bit-Twiddling-Hacks-By-Sean-Eron-Anderson/README.md

 the denominator at compile time; just extract the few relevent entries and unroll the loop.
 It may be easily extended to more bits.
 <p>
-It finds the result by summing the values in base (1 &lt;&lt; s) in parallel.
+It finds the result by summing the values in base (1 << s) in parallel.
-First every other base (1 &lt;&lt; s) value is added to the previous one.
+First every other base (1 << s) value is added to the previous one.
 Imagine that the result is written on a piece of paper.
 Cut the paper in half, so that half the values are on each cut piece.
 Align the values and sum them onto a new piece of paper.
 Repeat by cutting this paper